How to Write a Killer Blog Post in 10 Simple Steps

 If you want your post to rank well in search engines, it’s important to identify one or two relevant keywords and include them in your post.
 See my post on how to optimize your blog post SEO for more info.

 Remember that the priority is to write copy that flows.
-Don’t use your keyword in a way that damages the readability of your post.
+Don’t use your keyword in a way that negatively impacts the readability of your post.

 4. Outline your post.